AstunTechnology/ssdidocs/docs/UserDoc_Chap7_Elements.rst

 :occurrence: One

 :Definition:
-	Only to be used if the dataset is part of a series
+	File identifier of the metadata that is a parent to this child metadata.
+It supports parent-child relationships in metadata and allows navigation from a dataset record to the series record of which it forms a part.

 :Guidance:
-	To add a parent identifier, click the "Add parent record" button and add the Unique Identifier for the parent record.
+	Only to be used if the dataset is part of a series.
+To add a parent identifier, click |button_edit_addparent| and add the Unique Identifier for the parent record.

 |userdoc_fig_7_33_1_ParentIdentifier|